-(1) Amounts include the aggregate proportionate fair value for stock option grants made in 2008 which were not vested at December 31, 2009 that would have been recognized as compensation costs for financial reporting purpose for the fiscal year ended December 31, 2009.
+(1) Amounts include the aggregate proportionate fair value for stock option grants made in 2008 and 2010 which were not vested at December 31, 2010 that would have been recognized as compensation costs for financial reporting purpose for the fiscal year ended December 31, 2010.
+These grants became fully vested in April 2012.